 There are good prospects for promotion within the public sector as the NHS operates a structured career path and salary scale.

 Vacancies are advertised by the Institute of Physics and Engineering, in Medicine's Placement Service Circular, in national newspapers and scientific journals such as New Scientist, plus their respective websites.

 To become a medical physicist a good degree in physics, applied science, computation, mathematics or engineering is necessary.
 However, for positions with the NHS, each NHS trust decides which degrees are relevant.
 A postgraduate qualification can be beneficial.
-Read our article on scientific postgraduate study to explore your different options and visit the science section of TARGETpostgrad for lots more advice.
+Read our article on scientific postgraduate study to explore your different options.

 To work within the NHS, you will need to complete the scientist training programme (STP) after your degree.
 The application process for the STP typically starts in January.